Khoekhoe language: Clicks

 The clicks are doubly articulated consonants.
 Each click consists of one of four primary articulations or "influxes" and one of five secondary articulation or "effluxes".
 The combination results in 20 phonemes.

 The aspiration on the aspirated clicks is often light but is 'raspier' than the aspirated nasal clicks, with a sound approaching the ch of Scottish loch.
-The glottalised clicks are clearly voiceless due to the hold before the release, and they are transcribed as simple voiceless clicks in the traditional orthography.
+The glottalized clicks are clearly voiceless due to the hold before the release, and they are transcribed as simple voiceless clicks in the traditional orthography.
 The nasal component is not audible in initial position; the voiceless nasal component of the aspirated clicks is also difficult to hear when not between vowels, so to foreign ears, it may sound like a longer but less raspy version of the contour clicks.

 Tindall notes that European learners almost invariably pronounce the lateral clicks by placing the tongue against the side teeth and that this articulation is "harsh and foreign to the native ear".
-The Namaqua instead cover the whole of the palate with the tongue and produce the sound "as far back in the palate as possible".
+The Nama instead cover the whole of the palate with the tongue and produce the sound "as far back in the palate as possible".